Hurricane Erin leaves rough seas with 2 swimmers dead and a search underway for a missing boater

 No coastal watches or warnings were in effect for either storm, the hurricane center said.

 Juliette posed no immediate threat to land, forecasters said.
-The storm was about 450 miles (724 kilometers) south-southwest of the southern tip of the Baja California peninsula.
-It had maximum sustained winds near 45 mph (72 kph).
+The storm was about 470 miles (760 kilometers) southwest of the southern tip of the Baja California peninsula.
+It had maximum sustained winds of 60 mph (95 kph) after strengthening in recent hours.

-It was moving west-northwest at 13 mph (21 kph).
-Some strengthening was forecast through Tuesday, with weakening starting Wednesday.
+The storm was moving west-northwest at 14 mph (22 kph).
+The hurricane center said Juliette was expected to strengthen further in coming hours and had the potential to become a hurricane by Tuesday.

 The storm was expected to turn more to the northeast as it moves away from Bermuda and weaken starting Monday night.